LinhDancute/minimal-portfolio/index.md

 ### Introduction

+Developed a comprehensive e-commerce platform for online shoe shopping, enhancing the customer experience with a responsive front-end and robust back-end.
+Increased user engagement by improving site responsiveness and streamlining the checkout process in a fast-paced development environment.
 This system has three modules: Admin, Employee, and Client.

 - **Admin:**
   - Can perform CRUD operations on products.